jimbaker/talks/jython-at-rackspace.md

 * Over 99% of the standard Python tests from CPython pass
 * Some differences, mostly at the corners
-* When do you notice corners: frameworks!
+* Code where we notice these corners: frameworks!
 * But that's what we have been working hard to address
+* (More to be covered in status of Jython)

 # No GIL